sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 Its extension is .ko (Kernel Object)

-Remark: **A kernel modules are not always device drivers, but device drivers are always kernel modules.**
+Remark: **kernel modules are not always device drivers, but device drivers are always kernel modules.**

 ## Standard location for kernel modules